 While the traditional tools of the City's economic development program, including grants, loans and tax abatements as authorized under Chapters 380 and 378 of the Texas Local Government Code and Chapter 312 of the Texas Tax Code, have been successful in supporting larger scale, for-profit projects, the tools are not as well aligned to support projects led by non-profit developers, or that offer additional community benefits.
-A Chapter 373 Program is proposed to further the revised Economic Development Incentive Policy ("Incentive Policy") and address the gap in existing incentive tools and expand economic opportunities for persons of low-andmoderate income.
+A Chapter 373 Program is proposed to further the revised Economic Development Incentive Policy ("Incentive Policy") and address the gap in existing incentive tools, and expand economic opportunities for persons of low-and-moderate income.

-To enact a Chapter 373 program, City Council approved this Community Development Plan ("CDP") on December 14, 2022, as a component of the City Economic Development Incentive Policy.
+To enact a Chapter 373 program, City Council approved this Community Development Plan ("CDP") on December 14, 2022 as a component of the City Economic Development Incentive Policy.
 A public hearing on the CDP was held on November 9, 2022.
+The CDP will be reviewed and reauthorized every two years as part of the Economic Development Incentive Policy.